Master of Applied Computing

 Study for free

-If you're a New Zealand citizen or permanent resident, you may be able to study this programme for free.
+If you're a New Zealand citizen or permanent resident, residing in New Zealand at the time of study, you may be eligible for free tuition fees.
 Part time study options may be available.
 Terms and conditions apply.
-Learn more here
+Learn more.

 About this programme